danclark5/alternatives_to_receiving_message_chains/README.md

 end
 ```

 Again, we want to avoid using the `receive_message_chain` helper method.
-It their place we want to use a double for our
+In its place we want to use a double for our
 `GameFairy`.
-To that end we'll add `game_fairy` as helper methods via let.
+To that end we'll add `game_fairy` as a helper methods via let.

 ```ruby
   describe '#done' do